tier4/drs-docs/docs/calibration/index.md

 7. After calling the above service, the tool starts alignment (this may take a while).
 Once the alignment finishes, the “Save calibration” button on the third dialog will become available.
 If the button is enabled, press it and save the result.
     ![](images/image-20241127-142231.png)

-8. Copy the result file to the **both** ECUs with the proper renaming.
+8. Copy the resulting file to **both** ECUs with the proper renaming.
    - Because the result will be referred in both ECUs, keep in mind not to miss copying it to the both ECUs.
    - Rename the result file to `drs_base_link_to_lidars.yaml`
    - The replacement target looks like: